Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography: Related Work

-Unfortunately, clean observations can never be reached due to the statistical certainty of CT.
-Hence, the paired dataset used for training actually consists of routine-dose images, which serve as approximations of their noise-free ground truth, and low-dose images, which can be simulated via projection-domain noise injection or image-domain superimposition \cite{huber2022clinical}.
-As the noise statistics in CT images can still be approximated by some conditions, such as zero-mean and zero discrepancies, a few researchers adopted the idea of Noise2Noise \cite{lehtinen2018noise2noise} and Noise2Void \cite{krull2019noise2void} in training their models without clean images: Zhang \emph{et al.} \cite{zhang2021noise2context} proposed using adjacent slices to approximate self-similarity, while Niu \emph{et al.} \cite{niu2022noise} further extended it to handle uncorrelated noise and structural artifacts with a wider range of patch-searching volumes.
-Alternatively, adversarial learning is another option for unsupervised learning, which is usually achieved by generative adversarial networks (GANs) \cite{yi2019generative}: Shan \emph{et al.} \cite{shan20183} employed 3D convolution in the design of the encoder-decoder network and supervised the transfer learning from a pre-trained 2D variant using the Wasserstein distance.
-Yang \emph{et al.} \cite{yang2018low} combined the supervised and unsupervised learning and proposed a hybrid loss term consisting of an adversarial loss and a perceptual loss to allow denoising while maintaining structural details, which was further improved by Li \emph{et al.} \cite{li2020sacnn} with the help of the self-attention module as well as the self-supervised perceptual loss.
-Ghahermani \emph{et al.} \cite{ghahremani2022adversarial} introduced an adversarial distortion learning method that considers the element-wise discrimination loss, reconstruction loss, pyramidal texture loss, and histogram loss in the supervision, leading to improved model generalization ability.
-Zhang \emph{et al.} \cite{zhang2021artifact} employed an artifact and noise attention network to help improve the denoising performance and used an edge feature extraction path to compensate for the over-smoothed details.
+Unfortunately, clean observations can never be reached due to the statistical uncertainty of CT.
+Hence, the paired dataset used for training actually consists of routine-dose images, which serve as approximations of their noise-free counterparts, and low-dose images, which can be simulated via projection-domain noise injection or image-domain superimposition \cite{huber2022clinical}.
+As the noise statistics in CT images still follow some common properties such as zero-mean and zero discrepancies, a few researchers adopted the idea of Noise2Noise \cite{lehtinen2018noise2noise} and Noise2Void \cite{krull2019noise2void} in training their models without clean images: Zhang \emph{et al.} \cite{zhang2021noise2context} proposed using adjacent slices to approximate self-similarity, whereas Niu \emph{et al.} \cite{niu2022noise} further extended it to handle uncorrelated noise and structural artifacts with a broader range of patch-searching volumes.
+Alternatively, adversarial learning is also an option for unsupervised learning, which is usually achieved by generative adversarial networks (GANs) \cite{yi2019generative}: Shan \emph{et al.} \cite{shan20183} employed 3D convolution in the design of the encoder-decoder network and supervised the transfer learning from a pre-trained 2D variant using the Wasserstein distance.
+Yang \emph{et al.} \cite{yang2018low} combined the supervised and unsupervised learning with a hybrid loss term consisting of an adversarial loss and a perceptual loss to allow denoising while maintaining structural details, which was further improved by Li \emph{et al.} \cite{li2020sacnn} with the help of the self-attention module as well as the self-supervised perceptual loss.
+Ghahermani \emph{et al.} \cite{ghahremani2022adversarial} introduced an adversarial distortion learning method that considers the element-wise discrimination loss, reconstruction loss, pyramidal texture loss, and histogram loss in the supervision.
+Zhang \emph{et al.} \cite{zhang2021artifact} employed an artifact and noise attention network and used an edge feature extraction path to compensate for the over-smoothed details.
 Gu \emph{et al.} \cite{gu2021adain} adopted the cycle consistency and proposed a CycleGAN~\cite{zhu2017unpaired}-based model with adaptive instance normalization layers, achieving improved performance over the conventional CycleGAN at the cost of about only half of the parameters.
 Similarly, Lee \emph{et al.} \cite{lee2021iscl} introduced a pseudo network along with the CycleGAN framework and added a bypass consistency to prevent the generator from learning to embed blind information of noise into the output.